Azaldokhi/Data_Engineering-ND/README.md

 # Data_Engineering-ND
-This Repo contains all project in Data_Engineering-ND course
+This Repo contains all projects for Data_Engineering-ND course